RosamariaTricarico/Fun.Projects/FISTULA/DATA-SETS/README.md

 - The codes listed in the fist column "Gene" indicate the gene code/name
 - The number that follows the "X" in "X31043.B" indicates the patient number (= 31043), following the dot is time of data acquisition (B = baseline, 2W = 2 weeks)

-*CAUTION: This is a double entry table:*
+*CAUTION: This is a double entry table.*
-*Each row corresponds to a different gene*
+*- Each row corresponds to a different gene*
-*Each column corresponds to a patient's data recording (there are two data recording times for each patient: baseline and 2 weeks)*
+*- Each column corresponds to a patient's data recording (there are two data recording times for each patient: baseline and 2 weeks)*

 *Abbreviations:*
 B = baseline